Radwell, Hertfordshire

 Radwell is a village and civil parish in Hertfordshire, England.
 It is situated close to the A1 a little to the north of Baldock and Letchworth Garden City and is in the district of North Hertfordshire.

-The small 14th century Church of All Saints is in the centre of the village.
+The small 14th-century Church of All Saints is in the centre of the village.
 The actor Nigel Hawthorne and his long-time partner Trevor Bentham lived in the village for some years until the nearby Baldock Services was built.
-Fearing the noise levels from the service station would become unacceptable the couple moved to Thundridge in Hertfordshire.
+Fearing the noise levels from the service station would become unacceptable, the couple moved to Thundridge, Hertfordshire.

+Governance

+There are two elected tiers of local government covering Radwell, at district and county level: North Hertfordshire District Council and Hertfordshire County Council.
+Due to its low population, Radwell has a parish meeting comprising all residents instead of an elected parish council.